ericjanto/personal-blog/content/pages/markdown.md

 [Link to the Headings section of this page](/markdown#headings)
 ```

 Note how the internal link does not have a `https://` or `www.` prefix.
 It rather follows this syntax: `/page-name/#section-title`.
+For well-implemented websites, internal links can link to assets.
+For instance, this is a link to an [xkcd comic](../images/recursion-xkcd.png).

 It is good practice and an essential security factor to use meaningful link texts.